bensonjose/Weather-App-Python/README.md

 The main modules used for building this application are:-<br>**1.Requests<br>2.Time**<br>

-This application fetches the weather with the help of an API.<br>
+This application fetches the weather info with the help of an API.<br>
 Input has to be a City name, it'll give you the Weather of that particular location.<br>
 It along with the Temperature will also give give you the Sunrise time, Sunset time, Wind Speed etc...<br>
 <br>